ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/clustering/cluster-transactions.markdown

 6. After the database has executed the requested transaction, a response is returned to the client.
    * Upon success, the client receives the transaction's [Raft Index](../../server/clustering/rachis/consensus-operations#raft-index) which will be added to any future requests.
-Performing an operation against any other node will wait for that index to be applied first, ensuring order of operations.
+Performing an operation against any other node will wait for that Raft index to be applied first, ensuring order of operations.
 7. In the background, the [Cluster Observer](../../server/clustering/distribution/cluster-observer) tracks the completed cluster transactions and removes the local cluster-state-machine only when it has been successfully committed on _all_ of the database nodes.